dmourasi/dmourasi/README.md

 Proficient in R and Python, I'm committed to delving into data intricacies to deliver robust solutions.

 Master in Natural Science - Biology.
-Expertises in Zoology, Ecology, Forensic Biology and Computacional Biology.
+Expertises in Biostatistics, Ecology, Forensic Biology and Computacional Biology.